stephenbowyer/exhibitly/README.md

 The Collections screen shows the collections currently defined by the user.

-### Add Button
+### Add and Remove Buttons

-Each of the screens show the Add Button, which can be used to add it to a collection.
+Each of the artworks show the Add Button, which can be used to add it to a collection.
 When pressed, it displays the current list of collections and an option to create a new collection.

+When part of a collection, an artwork has a Remove Button, which removes it from its collection.

+On the first start, the app contains a default empty collection named 'My First Collection'.
+Collections are currently only stored for the duration of the current session, as no backend storage has been implemented yet.

 ## Museum APIs